Lax matrices from antidominantly shifted Yangians and quantum affine algebras: A-type

 The Lax matrices $T_{D}(z)$ can be used to construct explicitly classical commuting Hamiltonians of the corresponding completely integrable systems on $\mathfrak{M}_{D}$ as well as their quantizations.
 The classical commuting Hamiltonians are obtained as the coefficients of the spectral curve

-Here $g_\infty$ is a regular semi-simple element of $G$ that defines the coupling constants of the respective integrable system or encodes the gauge couplings of the respective quiver gauge theory in case when $\mathfrak{M}_{D}$ is interpreted as a Coulomb branch~\cite{np}.
+Here, $g_\infty$ is a regular semi-simple element of $G$ that defines the coupling constants of the respective integrable system or encodes the gauge couplings of the respective quiver gauge theory in case when $\mathfrak{M}_{D}$ is interpreted as a Coulomb branch~\cite{np}.
 For a general $G$, the classical complete integrability can be established from the abstract cameral curve construction following~\cite{dg}.

 In the quantum case, using that the homomorphism $\Psi_D$ of Theorem~\ref{homom for Yangian gl} factors through the quantized Coulomb branch, see~\cite[Theorem B.18]{bfnb}, the construction of Bethe subalgebras (see~\cite[\S1.14]{m} or the original paper~\cite{no}) that uses a quantum version of the spectral curve gives rise to a family of \emph{Bethe commutative subalgebras} in the quantized Coulomb branches.
-This answers a question of Boris Feigin posed to one of the authors and M.~Finkelberg in March 2017.
+We note that existence of such a construction was suggested to one of the authors and Michael Finkelberg by Boris Feigin in 2017.
 The pre-quantized Hamiltonians are represented in the algebra of difference operators with rational coefficients on functions of $p_{\ast,\ast}$.
-We do not discuss in this paper the actual quantization (the choice of a polarization, the Hilbert space structure or analytic properties of the wave-functions).
+We do not discuss in this paper the actual quantization (the choice of a polarization, the Hilbert space structure, or analytic properties of the wave-functions).